 The pump station is proposed beyond the limit of the existing tidal wetlands.
 The top of the pump station will be two feet above the 100-year flood elevation, thereby mitigating potential impact from floods.
 Land disturbed to construct the pump station will be backfilled and stabilized.
 Infiltration trenches will be constructed adjacent to the pump station to mitigate potential water quality impacts resulting from the new impervious surfaces.
-Noise resulting from the pump station will be de minimus since the pumps will be submerged below grade and the test operation of the emergency generator will be periodic.
-The nearest residence to the generator is located approximately 350 feet to the northwest on Alda Road.
+Noise resulting from the pump station will be de minimus since the pumps will be submerged below grade and the test operation of the emergency generator will be periodic and scheduled at times that will cause the least disturbance possible.
+The nearest residence to the proposed location of the generator is located approximately 350 feet to the northwest on Alda Road.
 At this distance, emergency generator noise levels during operation would be at or below the existing nighttime ambient levels.
 Disturbance from construction would be mitigated by adherence to the Village's noise ordinance and land disturbance would be mitigated by the implementation of temporary and permanent soil erosion and sediment control measures.